 If we are sued for patent infringement, we would need to demonstrate that our products or services either do not infringe the patent claims of the relevant patent or that the patent claims are invalid or unenforceable, and we may not be able to do this.
 Proving that a patent is invalid and/or unenforceable is difficult.
 For example, in the United States, providing invalidity requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
 We could incur substantial costs and divert the attention of our management and technical personnel in defending ourselves or our licensors against any of these claims.
 Defense of these claims, regardless of their merit, would cause us to incur substantial expenses and, would be a substantial diversion of employee resources from our business.
 Any adverse ruling or perception of an adverse ruling in defending ourselves against these claims could have a material adverse impact on our business.
-Furthermore, parties making claims against us may be able to obtain injunctive or other relief, which could block our ability to develop, commercialize, and sell products or services, and could result in the award of substantial damages against us, potentially including treble damages and attorneys' fees if we are found to have willfully infringed a patent.
-In the event of a successful claim of infringement or misappropriation against us, we may be required to pay damages and obtain one or more licenses from third parties, pay royalties to the third party, redesign any infringing any infringing products may be commercially feasible, and/ or require substantial time and monetary expenditure.
-Further, we cannot predict whether any required license would be available at all or whether it would be available on commercially reasonable terms.
+Furthermore, parties making claims against us may be able to obtain injunctive or other relief, which could block our ability to develop, commercialize, and sell products or services, and could result in the award of substantial damages against us, potentially including treble damages and attorneys' fees if we are found to have a material adverse impact on our business.
+Redesigning any infringing product, or be prohibited from selling certain products or services, all of which could have a material adverse impact on our business.
+Redesigning any infringing products may be commercially impractical, not readily feasible, and/ or require substantial adverse impact on our business.
+Redesigning any infringing products may be required license would be available at all or whether it would be available on commercially reasonable terms.